RobTillaart/TCA9555/README.md

 ## Description

-This library gives easy control over the 16 pins of a TCA9555 chip.
+This library gives easy control over the 16 pins of a TCA9555 device.

 The pins can be used for INPUT (default) and OUTPUT, and allow to set polarity.

 The pins can be set per single pin, or with a mask to set either 8 or 16 pins in one call.
 Note that for the 16 bit interface settings are not perfectly simultaneous as the 16 bit interface does in fact 2 calls to the 8 bit interface.

+The TCA9555 has an interrupt pin, however the library does not support this.

 ### TCA9535